Himalayan

 special events for children, and a vibrant street festival.

-selected continuously for the last four years due to public
+has been selected continuously for the last four years due

 CONFERENCE AND SEMINARS:

-National Seminars on Inter Faiths, Himalaya Cultures and
+Conference and National Seminars on Inter Faiths, Himalaya

-Habitat Centre where, more than thirty Religious Leaders
+Seminar in India Habitat Centre where, more than thirty

-from all over the world joined for the conference and discussed
+Religious Leaders from all over the world joined for the

-of His Holiness The Dalai Lama’s 80th Birthday at
+Celebration of His Holiness The Dalai Lama’s 80th

-Delhi, many cultural events, Cultural shows and seminars.
+Birthday at Delhi, many cultural events, Cultural shows

-All the artists travelled from different part of India.
+and seminars.
+All the artists travelled from different part

-Our organization has supported the burden of their expenses.
+of India.
+Our organization has supported the burden of their

-This event becomes one of the most successful one.
+expenses.
+This event becomes one of the most successful